 The census counted every resident living in the U.S. - whether they were documented or not - a method that has continued since the first census in 1790.
 The census did not include a question about citizenship.

 The South and the West reported the largest gains in population, at 14.3 percent and 13.8 percent respectively.
 The region with the smallest growth is New England with 3.2 percent.

-In the West, Nevada's 35.1 percent growth contrasted with that region's slowest state by population growth, Montana, with 9.6 percent.
+And in the West, Nevada's 35.1 percent growth contrasted with Montana's 9.6 percent growth.

-The new numbers mean that beginning next year, 12 House seats will shift among states - a change that will affect 18 states.
+Starting next year, there will be a shift of 12 seats in the House - a change that will affect 18 states.

-New York and Ohio - two states that helped Barack Obama secure the presidency in 2008 - will lose seats.
+New York and Ohio, two states that helped Barack Obama secure the presidency in 2008, both lost seats.